thedrummeraki/mangadex/docs/context.md

 custom_lists = Mangadex::CustomList.list
 ```

-If you're not logged in, `Mangadex::Errors::UnauthenticatedError` will be raised for any request that requires you to be logged in.
+If you're not logged in, `Mangadex::Errors::UnauthorizedError` will be raised for any request that requires you to be logged in and authorized to perform a certain account.

 You can set the user in a temporary context: